usgs/pestpp/documentation/pestpp_users_manual.md

 - There is a related option name *ies_reinflate_factor*, that can be a single floating point number or can be a sequence of floating point numbers ranging from greater than 0.0 to less than or equal to 1.0.
 The function of *ies_reinflate_factor* is dampen the variability in the prior parameter ensemble anomalies so that the reinflation isn’t to full prior parameter ensemble variance, but instead some scaled down version of that variance.

+- During a reinflation cycle, all realizations that have either failed or have been removed for poor performance will be brought back into the current parameter ensemble.
+If restarting, supplying the previous prior parameter ensemble along with the restart parameter ensemble will enable PESTPP-IES to bring all the prior realizations lost during the previous analysis back into the current ensemble.

-Figure 9.3 shows how the mean-update iterations can prevent variance collapse for a very simple and contrived example problem.
+Figure 9.3 shows how the reinflation cycles can mitigate variance collapse for a very simple and contrived example problem.
 Notice how the realization trajectories collapse after one iteration.

 <img src="./media/image6.emf" style="width:6.28022in;height:3.83791in" />